yangellen/Tip-Calculator/README.md

 The following **additional** features are implemented:

 - [x] Allow user to split the bill.
-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Settings page to change the default tip percentage and have the main page reflect the new default value.

 ## Video Walkthrough